MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-easy-trials-compliance-manager-assessments.md

 ## After the trial

-After your trial ends, the assessment templates you selected will stop receiving automatic updates and may fall out of date with any regulatory changes.
-We recommend that you delete assessments built on templates that you don’t intend to purchase.
+After your trial ends, the templates you used won't receive automatic updates and may fall out of date with any regulatory changes.
+We recommend that you delete assessments built from templates that you don’t intend to purchase.

 ## Learn more about compliance